 Pricing – What I look to do is browse certain group of items and look for prices that are way too low.
 For example, someone posts Large Fangs at 3 silver each.
 I buy them up and repost at three gold each.

 Another posts a hot glyph at 1g a pop.
-Buy those out and repost at a much higher price.
+Buy those out and repost at a much higher price (which might be anywhere from 50-350 gold.)

-Don’t post in stacks of one, please.
-People actually skip over those and buy the larger stacks (yes, I do.)
-My opinion is that you’ll make more with your gatherables by posting them in full stacks even if you price them above the single item prices.
+Once upon a time, pre 2020, people would actually post their items in multiple stack of one.
+275 herbs to sell?
+Make 275 tacks of 1 each.
+My opinion was that you’ll make more with your gatherables by posting them in full stacks even if you price them above the single item prices.
 As an example: Doofusdumb posts 35 copper ore, as singles, at 33 silver each.
 Lots of buyers will skip right over the singles and buy your stacks of 20 ores, which are priced at 40 silver per ore (8g per stack.)

 Just do it.
 Get Skinning and either Herbalism or Mining.
 (If you’re a Night Elf then skip mining, there’s no ore in your area, though there’s plenty on Darkshore.
 You need to be in your teens for that area.)
-Don’t forget your mining pick and skinning knife.
 Send stacks of 20 to your banker (and a bit of money to pay for the auctions.)

 The Blood Elf area is great for skins, ore, linen cloth, small eggs, and lynx meat (also makes a buffing food.)
 Spend an hour or two there and you should be able to gather enough to get by for a while.